pollfish/docs/terms/publisher.md

 2.  #### Demographic information surveys:

-    In order to constantly improve Pollfish platform, and make sure that app users are targeted for surveys that would be relevant to them, giving higher completion rate and reliable results, a survey, collecting demographic information will be shown to app users.
-The process is simple: users will receive a short demographic survey.
-Response data will be used to divide them into various demographic groups, based on the information gathered.
-The benefits are two-pronged; users that are very specifically targeted in apps with almost tailor-made surveys on publisher end, and a more relevant survey audience for Pollfish clients.
-This survey will not generate any revenue for the Publisher since it is part of survey distribution process.
-Most of information gathered will be displayed also on the Pollfish developer dashboard in order for publishers to better understand their users.
+    In order to constantly improve Pollfish platform, and make sure that app users are targeted for surveys that would be relevant to them, when a user is first introduced to the platform, if no paying surveys are available, a standalone demographic survey will be shown, as a way to increase the user's exposure to our clients' survey inventory.
+This survey returns no payment to app publishers, as it is part of the process users need to go through in order to join the platform.
+Bear in mind that if a paid survey is available at that point in time, the demographic questions will be inserted at the beginning of the paying survey, before the actual survey questions.
+In this process publishers are included and have full control over the process.
+Publishers can decide whether their users are served, demographic standalone surveys or not in two ways either in code or through Pollfish Developer dashboard.

 ### 6\.
 Payment